sourcegraph/about/blogposts/2022/css-modules-migration.md

 }
 ```

-- To achieve this, we used [PostCSS](https://github.com/postcss/postcss)—a ​tool for transforming styles with JS plugins.
+- To achieve this, we used [PostCSS](https://github.com/postcss/postcss) — a ​tool for transforming styles with JS plugins.
 The resulting script is similar to [the postcss-nested plugin](https://github.com/postcss/postcss-nested), with some adjustments to remove the BEM notation.
 - Save a list of CSS Module classes in memory for later reference in the React component.
 It is done by using utility functions provided by [the css-modules-loader-core package](https://github.com/css-modules/css-modules-loader-core).
 They give us a list of classes available in a CSS Module that we can map ourselves to global CSS classes that we just transformed.
 For our toy example, it would look like this:

 ```js